peteroupc/classic-wallpaper/uielements.md

 > **Note:** Icons and cursors with no translucent pixels are often stored in the form of an _XOR mask_ (color mask) and a black-and-white _AND mask_ ("inverted alpha" mask), a format that additionally allows for so-called "inverted pixels".
 >
->  1. First, the output pixels are combined using a bit-by-bit AND operation with the pixels in the AND mask, so that the output pixels become black where the mask is black (in the _opaque_ areas of the icon or cursor) and left unchanged elsewhere.
+>  1. First, the output pixels are combined using a bit-by-bit AND operation with the pixels in the AND mask, so that the output pixels become black where the mask is black (all its bits are zeros), in the _opaque_ areas of the icon or cursor, and left unchanged elsewhere.
->  2. Then, the output pixels are combined using a bit-by-bit XOR operation with the pixels in the XOR mask, so that, among other things, the mask is copied to the output where the output is black, and the rest of the output is inverted where the mask is white.
+>  2. Then, the output pixels are combined using a bit-by-bit XOR operation with the pixels in the XOR mask, so that, among other things, the mask is copied to the output where the output is black, and the rest of the output is inverted where the mask is white (all its bits are ones).
 >
->  For icons and cursors with only colored and transparent pixels (and no inverted pixels), the XOR mask should be black wherever the AND mask is white.
+>  For icons and cursors with only colored and transparent pixels (and no inverted pixels), the XOR mask should be black wherever the AND mask is white (all its bits are ones).

 ## Animations